CrystalViking/Pizza-contest/README.md

 # Pizza-contest
-Pizza order app for psi contest for UAM students
+Pizza order app for PSI contest for UAM students

 # Used technologies